Compute Infrastructure for ML Workloads

 torch.compileis the answer — Inductor generates Triton kernels on the fly and caches them. - If the model has to run on a laptop or phone, llama.cpp/GGUF or ExecuTorch matter more than the rest.

 ONNX specifically.
 Once a model is exported (torch.onnx.export, TensorFlow tf2onnx, JAX → StableHLO → ONNX), the graph is detached from its source framework.
-ONNX Runtime executes it through execution providers — pluggable backends, one per device class:
+ONNX Runtime executes it through execution providers — pluggable backends that translate ONNX ops to device-specific kernels, one per device class:

 | EP | Hardware | Notes |